agude/agude.github.io/_drafts/2020-11-23-switrs_sqlite_hosted_dataset.md

 description: >
   California traffic collision data has been hard to get, that's why I am now currating and hosting it!
 Come take a look!
-image: /files/switrs_to_sqlite/chp.jpg
+image: /files/switrs-dataset/tram_auto_crash_in_1957_frederiksplein_amsterdam.jpg
 image_alt: >
-  A sports utility vehicle belonging to the California Highway Patrol is parked in front of the Golden Gate Bridge.
-redirect_from: /2016/11/01/switrs_to_sqlite/
+  A photo of a tram and a delivery van collision in Frederiksplein, Amsterdam, 1957.
 categories: switrs my_projects
 ---